Wichita State University

 Is Wichita State University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Wichita State University earn a median of $51,532, roughly in line with national averages for graduates.
+Ten years out, alumni of Wichita State University earn a median of $51,532, roughly in line with the national average for college graduates.

 Earnings Trajectory